Reading Rainbow

+Overview

+Format

-Reading Rainbow was hosted by actor and executive producer LeVar Burton, who was then known for his role in Roots.
-The show was produced first by Lancit Media Entertainment (1983-2001), and later On-Screen Entertainment (2002-2006).
-Every episode featured a different children's picture book, often narrated by a celebrity.
+Reading Rainbow is hosted by actor and executive producer LeVar Burton, who when the show premiered was then known for his role in Roots.
+The show was produced first by Lancit Media Entertainment (1983–2001), and later On-Screen Entertainment (2002–2006).
+Every episode features a different children's picture book, often narrated by a celebrity.
 The featured story's illustrations were scanned by the camera in a technique known as "iconographic animation" of each page shown in succession, although on certain occasions the shots would be animated.

-After the featured story, Burton visited many places relating to the episode's theme, often featuring interviews with guests.
-The first episode of Season 6, which featured the book The Bionic Bunny Show by Marc Brown and his wife Laurene, included a behind-the-scenes look at the TV series Star Trek: The Next Generation, in which Burton was a main cast member.
+After the featured story, Burton visits many places relating to the episode's theme, often featuring interviews with guests.
+A notable example is the season 6 premiere episode, which features the book The Bionic Bunny Show by Marc Brown and his wife Laurene, and includes a behind-the-scenes look at the TV series Star Trek: The Next Generation, in which Burton was a main cast member.

-The last segment of each show, called Book Reviews, began with Burton's introductory catchphrase, "But you don't have to take my word for it," and featured children giving capsule reviews of books they liked.
-At the end of almost every episode, Burton signs-off with "I'll see you next time", with a review of the books featured in that episode.
+The last segment of each show, called Book Reviews, begins with Burton's introductory catchphrase, "But you don't have to take my word for it", and features children giving capsule reviews of books they liked.
+At the end of almost every episode, Burton signs off by telling the audience "I'll see you next time", with a review of the books featured in that episode beginning in season 2.

-The series' pilot, which was created and produced in 1981 and aired as the show's 8th episode in 1983, featured the book Gila Monsters Meet You at the Airport by Marjorie Weinman Sharmat and was narrated by Doug Parvin.
+The series' pilot, which was created and produced in 1981 and aired as the show's 8th episode in 1983, features the book Gila Monsters Meet You at the Airport by Marjorie Weinman Sharmat and is narrated by Doug Parvin.
 Producer Larry Lancit's daughters, Shaune and Caitlin, were often featured in the series, notably as the children thanking the sponsors at the beginning and end of the show.